brandon-schabel/bnk-sync/packages/sync-react/README.md

 - Pass a **`debug`** flag to enable logging.
 - Provide your own `messageHandlers` to gracefully process server messages by **type**.
-- If you have multiple WebSockets or special domain logic, you can **reuse** the `ClientWebSocketManager` instance and pass it to `useClientWebSocket`.
+- If you have multiple WebSockets or special domain logic, you can **reuse** the `SyncClientManager` instance and pass it to `useClientWebSocket`.

 ---